 Frances has been a registered valuer and member of Australian Property Institute since 1990, and prior to joining ANZ was working in valuation across a number of sectors including, residential development, commercial, retail, statutory and litigation, in both QLD and NSW.

-Frances is a Qld State Committee member for the API, and a Member of Property Council Australia Qld Division Council.
+Frances was previously Qld State Committee member for the API, and a Member of Property Council Australia Qld Division Council.

-Our Assistant Members as at 30 June 2021
+Our Assistant Members as at 30 June 2022

-Lucy Cradduck LLB, LLM (TechLaw), SJD, MQLS
+Lucy Cradduck LLB LLM (TechLaw) SJD MQLS